defencedigital/moduk-service-manual/src/secure-by-design/get-the-basics-right.md

 ## [Continually manage risk](/secure-by-design/continually-manage-risk) {.govuk-heading-m .govuk-!-margin-bottom-1}

 - cover all stages of your project
-- add security to existing meetings
+- make security part of what you do
-- share what you are doing
+- add security updates to existing meetings

 ## [Register your project]() {.govuk-heading-m .govuk-!-margin-bottom-1}